twilio-se-anz/twilio-demo-showcase/readme.md

 # Deployment

-1. Build the next project with `next:build`, this will populate the `assets` folder
+1. Build the next project with `build:next`, this will populate the `serverless/dist/assets` folder
+2. Open a terminal in the `<project>/serverless` directory
-2. Deploy the serverless project with `twilio serverless:deploy`
+3. Deploy the serverless project with `twilio serverless:deploy`